markusmoenig/Eldiron/docs/static/reference.md

 join_party(leader_id)

 # Enables / disable entity proximity tracking.
 If enabled, the entity or item will receive
-# "proximity_warning" events with a list of entity ids within the radius.
+# "proximity_warning" events with one entity ID: the first result of the radius query.
 # Works similarly to entities_in_radius(), but auto generates events.
 # Use with get_entity_attr() to check for entities to take action on (attack, heal, talk etc).
 set_proximity_tracking(True / False, radius)